skmkqw/Foodieland-API/README.md

-## Foodieland-API
+# Foodieland-API
-Welcome to the FoodieLand API repository!
 This backend service powers the FoodieLand web application, enabling users to log in, search, share, and explore recipes from the world's top chefs.
 The API provides endpoints for managing recipes, user accounts and ratings.

 ### Overview
 This API is the backend component of FoodieLand, a platform designed for food enthusiasts to discover and recreate gourmet dishes at home.
 The API supports various features such as recipe search, user authentication, and interactions like ratings and reviews.